fpco/minghc/README.md

 For more information on using `stack`, please [read the `stack` guide](https://github.com/commercialhaskell/stack/blob/master/GUIDE.md).

+One note: when using stack, you need to make a few changes to how you call some tools outside of a project:

+* `stack ghc -- ...` to compile files
+* `stack runghc -- ...` to interpret files
+* `stack exec -- ...` to run arbitrary commands

 ## MinGHC

 MinGHC is still a supported and active project, and makes sense for people